-- A. Assist with evacuation of front desk & staff lounge

-- B. Check the condition of the utilities and connecting pipes and lines and if necessary, turns them off.

-- C. Check the site completely for:

-- 1. Fire hazards

-- 2. Chemical hazards (Chlorine storage)

-- 3. Electrical hazards

-- 4. Other hazards

-- D. Serve as Student Release Team when needed

-- E. Assist in initial building sweep

-- F. Oversee the attendance and final count of all students & staff

-- G. Check for any teachers with red cards (missing students) and collect their names

-- H. Collect list of missing student & staff name

-- I. Utilize available adult volunteers

-The School Operations Manager:
+- A. Assist with evacuation of front desk & staff lounge - B. Report immediately to the Command Center with Emergency Cart including: - 1.
+Master keys - 2.
+Current roster of students and staff - 3.
+Emergency forms and documents, emergency roster, attendance roster (copy) - 4.
+Office supplies to assist Site Manager - 5.
+First Aid Kit to assist First Aid / Triage - C. Serve as Student Release Team when needed - D. Assist in initial building sweep - E. Oversee the attendance and final count of all students & staff - F. Check for any teachers with red cards (missing students) and collect their names - G. Collect list of missing student & staff name - H. Utilize available adult volunteers

+The Office Manager shall:

-- A. Check the condition of the utilities and connecting pipes and lines and if necessary, turns them off.
+- A. Check the condition of the utilities and connecting pipes and lines and if necessary, turn them off.

 - B. Check the site completely for:

 - 1. Fire hazards

 - 2. Chemical hazards (Chlorine storage)

 - 3. Electrical hazards

 - 4. Other hazards

 - C. Open gates for emergency personnel

 - D. Notify Site Manager of hazards and services needed

 - E. Barricade hazardous areas using whatever materials handy

 - F. When site is secure, report to the Command Post for direction

 - G. Provide emergency sanitation areas if toilets are unavailable

 - H. Sweep the interior bathrooms

 - I. Do an initial building sweep

 - J. Sweep the exterior bathrooms